 When Ayimba completed his high school, he was already ripe for recruitment into the big clubs.

-He would soon find himself playing for Impala RFC and a call up to the national team followed.
+He would soon find himself playing for Impala RFC and a subsequent call up to the national team followed.
 The rest, as they say is history.

 He received the all-important shot in the arm when Kenya Rugby Union (KRU) Chairman Richard Omwela reinstated him as coach to do what he loves and knows best.
 He did not disappoint as was evident in the Hong Kong and triumphant Singapore tours.